arago/OGIT/SGO/format/README.md

  * NTO name is the grouping name, which does not necessarily have a semantical meaning
  * NTO/​Entity/Attribute/Verb names should be unique
  * All SGO's will just start with "ogit/" which would be followed by the entity/verb/attribute name
- * All NTO's will start with "ogit/NTOName/"
+ * All NTO's should start with with a capital letter, e.g. "ogit/NTOName/"
     * Subsequential division of an NTO into sub-NTO's is not possible, e.g. ogit/Forum/Profile and not ogit/Forum/Website/Profile
  * Names of NTO's shouldn't contain organization names, but instead consist on a generalization.
-E.g. instead arago/ -> automation/
+E.g. instead arago/ -> Automation/
  * The only possibility of having data stored in GraphIT not using the global ontology is strongly discouraged due to low performance but possible within the isolated  ogit/CustomApplicationData/ namespace under ogit/CustomApplicationData/appID
  * All entities will be allowed to have free attributes
  * There will be no inheritance